simonearman/python-bootcamp/README.md

 ### [100 Days of Code](https://www.udemy.com/course/100-days-of-code/) by Dr. Angela Yu

-Welcome to my repository, where I store pieces of code for the python bootcamp.\
+Welcome to my repository.\
-I've used the mentioned bootcamp to learn python, while having some prior programming experience in other languages.
+This is where I store pieces of code for the 100 Days of Code python bootcamp.

 ### Projects per day
 * Day 1: [band_name.py](https://github.com/simonearman/python-bootcamp/blob/main/projects/band_name.py) (Strings and console input/output)